 Campho-Phenique overdose occurs when someone takes more than the normal or recommended amount of this medicine.
 This can be by accident or on purpose.
 Inhaling a large amount of Campho-Phenique fumes may also cause symptoms.

 This is for information only and not for use in the treatment or management of an actual overdose.
 DO NOT use it to treat or manage an actual overdose.
 If you or someone you are with overdoses, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 For information on products containing camphor alone, see camphor overdose.

-The combination of camphor and phenol is found in Campho-Phenique.
-(However, camphor and phenol may be found separately in other products.)
+Both camphor and phenol are in Campho-Phenique.
+However, camphor and phenol may be found separately in other products.